ciso/ios-dataprotection/README.md

 ### Why is it important to know the protection class of a particular file?

+By chosing an adequate passcode, DataProtection offers good protection.
+Unfortunately, this protection depends on the application developer, who decides which files need to be protected.
 Let's consider you have received some important files by email.
-Generally, Apple stores your email attachments securely using data protection.
-But often the user opens the file in another app.
-Let's assume we have received a PDF file with our username and password for enterprise VPN access.
-We open this email and open the PDF in our favorite **PDF Reader App**.
-Then this file is stored in the documents folder of the **PDF Reader App** and not in the email attachments folder.
-Although your files are protected as attachments, these files you open in another application, such as the **PDF Reader App**, may not.
+The pre-installed mail application of Apple secures your received mails and attachment via adequate data protection settings.
+However, when the attachments are opened in another application (e.g. a PDF reader), which might store the files in its own directory, the protection completely on the data protection choices the developer has made.
+If no protection class was chosen, then the files are only encrypted with the device encryption system, which can be attacked by jailbreaking the device.

 This is why it is important to know which protection classes are used by your installed applications.
+Since it is not possible for the user, or the system administrator to determine which protection classes are used for each application, this tool was created.

 Relevant references:
 * Apple developer documentation: [iOS Security](http://images.apple.com/ipad/business/docs/iOS_Security_May12.pdf)